-Failure to contract and converge will have health consequences that may be hard to predict but will probably include the loss of agricultural land, severe storms and flooding, forest fires, hunger and forced economic migration, and so on.
-Contraction and convergence is of course another form of redistribution on a global scale, and the concept can apply to other resources and not just the carbon that affluent societies depend on.
+Failure to contract and converge will have health consequences that land, severe storms and flooding, forest fires, hunger and forced economic migration, and so on.
+Contraction and convergence is of course another form of redistribution on a global scale, and the concept can depend on.